-Control voltage IS present on both sides - Check the wiring that feeds the UP relay coil (KA4) terminal "9"from the

-Over Weight limit switch

-Control voltage ONLY present on one side - Replace the Over Weight limit switch

-Control voltage NOT present on both sides - Check the wiring connections of the

-"Common" wire in that feeds the Over

-Weight limit switch
+Control voltage IS present on both sides - Check the wiring that feeds the UP relay coil (KA4) terminal "9"from the Over Weight limit switch Control voltage ONLY present on one side - Replace the Over Weight limit switch Control voltage NOT present on both sides - Check the wiring connections of the "Common" wire in that feeds the Over Weight limit switch

-16. Open the Enclosure Box.
+- 16. Open the Enclosure Box.
 Locate the DOWN relay (KA5).
 Press the DOWN button on the Control Pendant.
-Does the DOWN relay (KA5) close?

-17. Press the DOWN button on the Control Pendant again.
-Does the DOWN contactor (KM5) close?

-18. Check the supply voltage with a multi-meter set to AC voltage on the input side of the DOWN contactor (KM5).
-Are both lines of supply voltage present?

-NO - Check wire connections feeding the input side of the DOWN contactor (KM5)

-19. Check the supply voltage with a multi-meter set to AC voltage on the output side of DOWN contactor (KM5) while the DOWN contactor (KM5) is closed by pressing the DOWN button on the Control Pendant.
-Are both lines of supply voltage present?

-NO - Replace the DOWN contactor (KM5) (bad main contacts)
+Does the DOWN relay (KA5) close? - YES 17 NO - 20 - 17.
+Press the DOWN button on the Control Pendant again.
+Does the DOWN contactor (KM5) close? - YES 18 NO - 23 - 18.
+Check the supply voltage with a multi-meter set to AC voltage on the input side of the DOWN contactor (KM5).
+Are both lines of supply voltage present? - YES 19 - NO Check wire connections feeding the input side of the DOWN contactor (KM5) - 19.
+Check the supply voltage with a multi-meter set to AC voltage on the output side of DOWN contactor (KM5) while the DOWN contactor (KM5) is closed by pressing the DOWN button on the Control Pendant.
+Are both lines of supply voltage present? - YES Check the wires and connections feeding the motor - NO Replace the DOWN contactor (KM5) (bad main contacts)

-20. Locate the DOWN relay (KA5) coil inputs "A1" and "A2".
+- 20. Locate the DOWN relay (KA5) coil inputs "A1" and "A2".
 With a multi-set to AC voltage, test the control voltage between "A1" and "A2" while pressing the DOWN button on the Control Pendant.
 Is the control voltage present while pressing the DOWN button?

-YES - Replace the DOWN relay (KA5) (bad relay coil)

-NO-21

-21. With a multi-meter set to AC voltage, check the control voltage at the DOWN relay (KA5) coil input "A2" and terminal "95" of the Motor Overload (OL1).
-Is the control voltage present?
+YES - Replace the DOWN relay (KA5) (bad relay coil) NO - 21 - 21.
+With a multi-meter set to AC voltage, check the control voltage at the DOWN relay (KA5) coil input "A2" and terminal "95" of the Motor Overload (OL1).
+Is the control voltage present? - YES 22